Samsung/TizenRT/external/README_PROTOCOL.md

                 http://www.drdobbs.com/web-development/an-embeddable-lightweight-xml-rpc-server/184405364.
                 See external/include/protocols/cJSON.h for interface information.

-## Tips for Using DHCPC
+## How to enable

+There protocols are controled by menuconfig.
+And they are in *"Networking Support"* - *"Protocols"* menu.
-If you use DHCPC, this configuration network option is required.
+For example, if you use DHCPC, this configuration network option is required.
 ```
 CONFIG_NETUTILS_DHCPC=y
 ```

-This config is in *"Networking Support"* - *"Protocols"* menu.
+Be aware of being in network menu, not in external libraries.